 I was formally regressed into two of those previous lives in approximately the autumn of 1993.
 Since December 1985 I have intermittently believed myself to be Jesus in this present life.
 I have been a voice hearer since about 1965, the age of eleven.
 As my life shows it is possible to hear voices have what society may regard as unusual beliefs and to lead a “normal” and productive life.”
 Hywel Davies (Chairman of Hearing Voices Network Cymru)

 Therefore, in this section we monitor and archive news coverage about the hearing voices approach.
 We have included mostly English language articles and news items from newspapers, journals and the new media from around the world.

 The news items below are archived according to the date of publication and are linked to the publication where the article appeared.
 We also provide a summary of the content.

 We have collated over 430 articles to date (on 1st July 2018)

 For regular updates on media coverage about the hearing voices approach and related issues you can “like” the Hearing Voices Media Watch FaceBook page here.

 (1) Depictions of auditory verbal hallucinations in news media by Ruvanee P Vilhauer, International Journal of Social Psychiatry May 27, 2014

-Click on year to go to news:
+Click on decade or go to dropdown list to go to news: